 The most popular vegetable crop in the world are tomatoes, so it is no surprise that tomato net has become a key element of any grower of tomatoes produced for the fresh market.

-HORTOMALLAS help the tomato plant because this need some sort of support or tutoring.
+HORTOMALLAS tomato net helps the tomato plant support its stems, as this solanaceous needs some sort of trellis or tutoring.

 Tomato plants need some sort of support or tutoring, therefore a net that will hold its branches in place while growing and holding fruits is essential.
 HORTOMALLAS netting allows the tomato branches to grow through the meshes and as the branch is weighted down by the fruit load being grown, the net intervenes as a support and prevents the plant from leaning to the ground and losing the fruit to rot and humidity.